ms264556/Hackery/pages/ZDAddLicenses.md

 Extra APs can be controlled by purchasing and uploading a license file.

 Unfortunately Ruckus won't sell you AP licenses unless you are the original purchaser of the ZoneDirector.
-To prevent e-waste and save these from landfills, I provide a procedure to apply free AP licenses to your ZoneDirector for use in a homelab or personal environment.
+To prevent e-waste and save these from landfills, you may use the procedure here to apply free AP licenses to your ZoneDirector for use in a homelab or personal environment.

 >If you have a ZoneDirector 1200 then you can add AP Licenses without having to install older software.
 >Follow the instructions here: [Add AP Licenses and Upgrade Entitlement to a ZoneDirector 1200](ZD1200LicensesAndSupport.md)